Submission Shark BJJ Interview:

 As an addiction psychiatrist, what advice would you give to someone that wants to kick their addictions?

 Where does addiction come from?
 Is there an underlying problem with the human mind and societal conditions?
-Or does the addictive effects strictly come from the substance?
+Or do the addictive effects strictly come from the substance?

 Check out this article from another member of the jiu-jitsu community that found relief from his addictions through the help of BJJ/Martial Arts.